-In this day in age, CPA firms need to be just as aware of cybersecurity threats as they are filing deadlines and tax guidelines.
-One of the most vicious cyber threats in history is affecting small businesses, individuals and accounting firms right now-ransomware.
+In this day and age, accounting firms need to be just as aware of cybersecurity threats as they are of filing deadlines and tax guidelines.
+One of the most vicious cyber threats in history is affecting small businesses, individuals and accounting firms right now- ransomware.

-Ransomware is a type of malicious software that encrypts files, blocks access to notes your firm's infrastructure can also become exposed to ransomware when employees access fake or suspicious websites.
+Ransomware is a type of malicious software that encrypts files, blocks access to